 Supported by an educational grant from the Bristol-Myers Squibb and Pfizer Alliance.

-The goal of this activity is to provide both specialists (in vascular medicine and surgery, pulmonology, and hematology), pharmacists, and primary care providers (community-based cardiologists, primary care physicians, nurse practitioners, physician assistants, nurses), and emergency department care providers with the evidence-based knowledge and skills to provide the appropriate OAC and duration of therapy in different settings of provoked VTE and to address patient barriers to adherence to OAC therapy.
+The goal of this program is to provide both specialists (in vascular medicine and surgery, pulmonology, and hematology), primary providers (community-based cardiologists, primary care physicians, pharmacists, nurse practitioners, physician assistants, and nurses), and emergency department providers with the evidence-based knowledge and skills to treat patients with unprovoked VTE with the appropriate duration and choice of OAC.
+This activity will also address patient barriers to adherence to long-term anticoagulant therapy for secondary prevention.

 AKH Inc., Advancing Knowledge in Healthcare designates this enduring activity for a maximum of 0.5 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.